Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Assign the auditor the IAM role roles/logging.privateLogViewer.
 Direct the auditor to also review the logs for changes to Cloud IAM policy.
 - [ ] Assign the auditor's IAM user to a custom role that has logging.privateLogEntries.list permission.
 Perform the export of logs to Cloud Storage.
 - [ ] Assign the auditor's IAM user to a custom role that has logging.privateLogEntries.list permission.
 Direct the auditor to also review the logs for changes to Cloud IAM policy.

+Based on the provided options and the requirement that the auditor needs permissions to review both GCP Audit Logs and Data Access logs, the most suitable choice is:

+- [x] Assign the auditor the IAM role roles/logging.privateLogViewer.
+Direct the auditor to also review the logs for changes to Cloud IAM policy.

+### Explanation:

+- **roles/logging.privateLogViewer:** This predefined role grants the auditor permission to view private logs, including Audit Logs and Data Access logs.
+It allows the auditor to access and review these logs directly within the Google Cloud Console or through API calls.

+- **Direct the auditor to also review the logs for changes to Cloud IAM policy:** This additional guidance ensures that the auditor understands the scope of their access and can review relevant logs related to changes in IAM policies, which might be important for auditing purposes.

+### Why the other options are not the best choice:

+- **Assign the auditor the IAM role roles/logging.privateLogViewer.
+Perform the export of logs to Cloud Storage:**
+  - This option only focuses on exporting logs to Cloud Storage and does not specify the necessary permissions for the auditor to directly review Audit Logs and Data Access logs.

+- **Assign the auditor's IAM user to a custom role that has logging.privateLogEntries.list permission.
+Perform the export of logs to Cloud Storage:**
+  - Creating a custom role with `logging.privateLogEntries.list` permission is unnecessary when there is already a predefined role (`roles/logging.privateLogViewer`) that provides the required access.

+- **Assign the auditor's IAM user to a custom role that has logging.privateLogEntries.list permission.
+Direct the auditor to also review the logs for changes to Cloud IAM policy:**
+  - Similar to the first incorrect option, this suggests using a custom role unnecessarily and also adds the requirement to review IAM policy changes, which might not be directly related to the primary task of reviewing Audit Logs and Data Access logs.

+Therefore, the correct approach is to assign the predefined role `roles/logging.privateLogViewer` to the auditor and instruct them to also review logs related to changes in Cloud IAM policies to ensure comprehensive auditing and oversight.

 **[⬆ Back to Top](#table-of-contents)**